20kdc/byond-data-docs/formats/RAD.md

 The outer entry structure is:

 1. Uint32 entryLength
-2. Uint8 valid (0x01 for valid entries, 0x00 for invalid entries.)
+2. Uint8 valid (0x01 for valid entries, 0x00 for invalid entries.
+Note that invalid entries will have nonsensical content that can crash your reader.)
 3. Array of entryLength Uint8s entryContent